-- 26.148 As is the case for hospital patients, a positive behavioural support (PBS) framework should be used in relation to those patients on a CTO, guardianship or leave, who present with behavioural disturbance.
-Behaviour support plans should be developed as part of the patient's care plan.
-Positive and Proactive Care gives further guidance.
-Seclusion and long-term segregation should not be used for patients on a CTO, guardianship or leave. - 26.149 Neither a CTO nor guardianship gives anyone the right to treat the patient without their consent, if they have capacity.
-Restrictive interventions that give rise to deprivations of liberty go beyond what can be authorised by the conditions of the patient's community treatment order or conditions of guardianship.
+26.174 Neither a CTO nor guardianship gives anyone the right to treat the patient without their consent to the treatment, if they have capacity to consent to or refuse that treatment.
+Restrictive interventions that give rise to deprivations of liberty go beyond what can be authorised by the conditions of the patient's CTO or conditions of guardianship.
 If there are indications that the use of any such restrictive interventions may become necessary, this should prompt consideration as to whether the community patient should be recalled to hospital or the guardianship patient should be detained under the Act, or whether a deprivation of liberty authorisation or deprivation of liberty order can be sought under the MCA.